JackLawhorn/Heavens-Above-Gardens-Below/Posts/House of the Sun.md

 This station was most prominent throughout the [[Red Death period]] when the [[Elven Signaltower]]'s light was humanity's most effective weapon and deterrent against the [[Soldiers of the Red Court|soldiers]] of the [[Red Court]].
 During that time, the keepers of the light – who came to be known as the Daywatch – were particularly significant players in [[Omphalos, the City of Gardens]] and were the engineers of both the [[Long Daylight]] and the [[Burning]].

 Suffering through extended exposure to the [[nyxfire]] flames and the divine influence of the [[nyxfire motes]] who lived within it, the Daywatch endured significant physical and psychological side effects, as well as hallucinatory visions they attributed to the will of [[Ylem]].
-Their descendants would go on to serve as leaders of worship for humanity, aligning with the House of the Sun's [[state religion]] and later the [[New Vergonic Movement]].
+Their descendants would go on to serve as leaders of worship for humanity, aligning with the House of the Sun's [[State religion]] and later the [[New Vergonic Movement]].

 ## Lorekeepers